Dr Frank Mols

 Overview

-Frank’s research interests include elections, parties, voter attitude formation, governance, public policy, and political psychology.
-His research focuses on political psychology, and explores ways in Social Psychological theories (and Social Identity Theory and Self-Categorization Theory in particular) can be used to refine political science perspectives on leadership, EU attitudes, and voter attitudes more generally.
-His research has been published in leading international journals, such as the European Journal of Political Research, Political Psychology, West European Politics, Journal of Common Market Studies, Public Administration, Evidence and Policy, and the Australian Journal of Public Administration.
+Frank’s research interests include political leadership, political behaviour, political communication, decision-making, behaviour change, party competition, elections, voter attitudes and evidence-based policy.
+His research has been published in leading international journals, such as the European Journal of Political Research, Political Psychology, West European Politics, Journal of Common Market Studies, Public Administration, Evidence and Policy, China Quarterly, and the Australian Journal of Public Administration.

 Research Interests